KeithBautista/DunneAndCrescenzi/README.md

 13. As the site owner I want the users to be able to know which location suits them best to dine in.
 14. As the site owner I would like the users to see through images on what events can be held.
 15. As the site owner I want the users to know our social media handles as word of mouth can increase our site traffic as well as restaurant traffic.
+16. As the site owner I want the users to be able to click a button rather than the back button in incorrect page has been inputted.

 ## Design Decisions